easyflix/easyflix/README.md

 * Where does Easyflix find metadata for my movies and TV Shows?

-Easyflix is powered by [The Movie Database](https://www.themoviedb.org/) and use [its API](https://developers.themoviedb.org) to fetch presentation metadata of your videos.
+Easyflix is powered by [The Movie Database](https://www.themoviedb.org/) and uses [its API](https://developers.themoviedb.org) to fetch presentation metadata for your videos.
 As such you will need [an account](https://www.themoviedb.org/account/signup) and a [valid API key](https://www.themoviedb.org/settings/api) from The Movie Database to run Easyflix.

 ## Install